compulim/react-define-as-custom-element/README.md

 <my-input data-value="Hello, World!"></my-input>
 ```

 The underlying React component will be able to access the React context provided by `<MyAppContextProvider>` while rendering as a custom element.
-This is done by using `createPortal` feature from React.
+This is done by [`React.createPortal()` function](https://react.dev/reference/react-dom/createPortal).

 ### Retrieving the custom element instance